*This is part one in our article series “Mastering the Cap Table”.

 The “I'll do it myself” approach, although most entrepreneurs aren't equity masters, with an automated cap table it isn’t very hard to play it solo.
 Some people prefer to keep the financial management and specifically the equity management of a company close to heart as it is a delicate subject.

 You know everything.
 As long as you keep everything updated (with an automated cap table it isn’t hard) you should have an immediate and complete picture at all times.
-As an extra feat, some automated cap tables have the ability to create founding and waterfall scenarios.
+As an extra feat, some automated cap tables have the ability to create funding and waterfall scenarios.
 So for those lying in bed, imagining things that might happen with the company, and thinking how it should look and affect everything.
 All they need to do is log in, run the scenario, and put their mind at ease.

 Founders have their hands full constantly, adding another thing, small as it might seem can be a lot.
 Forgetting to address the minimum requirements might create chaos in equity management and will create significant problems ahead.
 For people that prefer to keep improving their business with their expertise, and let professionals take over where they lack, this might not be the best fit.